Charles Inslee

-Charles E. Inslee (1870 – September 1922) was an American actor.
+Charles Edwin Inslee (January 6, 1870 – September 17, 1922) was an American actor.
 He appeared in 127 films between 1908 and 1921.

 Biography

 Born in New York City, Inslee was the son of Mr. and Mrs. Robert C. Inslee of Jamaica Plain, Massachusetts.

 Inslee debuted on stage in 1892 as an understudy in Boston in the Grand Opera House Company's production of Rosedale.
-He first acted in films in 1908, and found work with the Edison, Biograph, Bison and Kalem studios.
+He first acted in films in 1908, and found work with the Edison, Essanay, Biograph, Bison and Kalem studios.
+He acted in films alongside Charlie Chaplin, Harold Lloyd that were directed by Edwin S. Porter, D.W.
+Griffith.

 In 1893, Inslee married actress Belle Stokes while the two were performing with the Grand Opera House Company.
+In 1898, she successfully sued Inslee for divorce, gaining the right to resume her maiden name.
+In 1914, he married Violet June Ake (née Watson), sister of actress Barbara La Marr.
+Months later, she too divorced Inslee, on the grounds that he was "not only a peculiar man, but cruel in not letting her hug, caress and kiss him."